bmurrtech/IT_research/sentinelone.md

 ```

 __Uninstall via Management Console__
-- You can uninstall the agentin the Management Console as follows:
+- You can uninstall the agent in the Management Console as follows:

 ```
-> Sentinels (left pane) > Endpoints (tab) > Find and select the endpoint (checkbox) > Actions (button dropdown) > Search for "Endpoint Actions" > Select "Uninstall" from the extened menu > Confirm you are certian that you wish to uninstall the agent > Click the Uninstall button.
+> Sentinels (left pane) > Endpoints (tab) > Find and select the endpoint (checkbox) > Actions (button dropdown) > Search for "Endpoint Actions" > Select "Uninstall" from the extended menu > Confirm you are certain that you wish to uninstall the agent > Click the Uninstall button.
 ```